FernandoSchett/electronic_ankle_monitor/README.md

 	<img height = "250em" src = "https://github.com/FernandoSchett/github_readme_template/assets/80331486/4e4d24ee-efce-41d9-873b-3ececaf1cdd5" />
     </a>
 </div>
-<h4 align="center">Figure 2 - Prototype results.</h4>
+<h4 align="center">Figure 3 - Prototype results.</h4>

 ## How to run it 🏃:

 First, clone this repository.
-After that, connect the monitor at the computer, open the ```anckle_monitor.cpp``` file at [Arduino IDE](https://www.arduino.cc/en/software), then compile and load the program at ESP32 card.
+After that, connect the monitor at the computer, open the ```./src/anckle_monitor.cpp``` file at [Arduino IDE](https://www.arduino.cc/en/software), then compile and load the program at ESP32 card.

 ## Development Process ⚙️: